Dolibarr/dolibarr/test/README.md

   `"test:e2e": "node_modules/cucumber/bin/cucumber-js --require test/acceptance/index.js --require test/acceptance/stepDefinitions -f node_modules/cucumber-pretty"`

-After you run the above command, you can see the tests running on the selenium docker container by using VNC.If you are on Ubuntu:
+After you run the above command, you can see the tests running.

 - open Remmina (Remmina is a Remote Desktop Client and comes installed with Ubuntu)